Who would benefit from this post? Share here:

 The Saving Sheep

 The poor little Saving Sheep knows it should invest its money but doesn’t know where or why.
-So it usually finds itself at the mercy of the Wolfshark (see below), or following out-dated advice from Dad, or jumping on the bandwagon of the last article it read.
+So it usually finds itself at the mercy of the Wolfshark (see below), or following out-dated advice from parents, or jumping on the bandwagon of the last article it read.

 Dragons can be held back by the thought of turning into a Sheep – imagine having to tell people you invested all your cash and gold in something you barely understand!